 Another very practical concern about buying a luxury overseas property is thinking about what you’re going to be doing with the property in the first place.
 Are you going to use it just when you’re in the area?
 Are you going to run it as a short-term rental for other vacationers?
 Or, will you fix-and-flip it?
 Or are you going to eventually move there for your retirement?

-How you use a home dictates not only what it can offer as an investment, but also the tax breaks that might be available to you so do your research carefully on the local tax rates and what you can do to manage them.
+How you use a home dictates not only what it can offer as an investment, but also the tax breaks that might be available for investments to you so do your research carefully on the local tax rates and what you can do to manage them.

 If you’re buying it to rent it out on the market, be sure to partner with a local property management and housekeeping service to help while you’re not in the country.